projectcalico/calico/security/kubernetes-nodes.md

 calicoctl get felixconfiguration default -oyaml --export > felixconfig.yaml
 ```

-Next, edit the default FelixConfiguration so it only has the inbound failsafe ports tcp:22, udp:68, and tcp:179,
+Next, edit the default FelixConfiguration failsafe inbound ports so it only has ports: tcp:22, udp:68, and tcp:179.
-removing the etcd-related ports from the failsafes.
+This removes the etcd-related ports from the failsafes.
 For example, the configuration may look as follows:

 ```
 apiVersion: projectcalico.org/v3